chands10/PuzzleSolver/april2024.md

 ![Graph of P(e)](https://raw.githubusercontent.com/chands10/PuzzleSolver/main/april2024_prob.png)
 Since this graph is simple enough, we can just use scipy to find the minimum instead of taking the integral with respect to $r$ and derivative with respect to $e$.
 This gets us that the minimum value of $e$ occurs at $e \approx 0.5013069457$ with $P(e) \approx 0.1661864864$

 Below are graphs at different values of $e$ showing what the result would be with the flag placed at every point in the circle.
-The graph on the left has Aaron choosing polar coordinate (a, 0), and the graph on the right has Aaron choosing a random value for $\theta$.
+The graph on the left has Aaron choosing polar coordinate $(a, 0)$, and the graph on the right has Aaron choosing a random value for $\theta$.
 Both should result in the same winning percentage.
 Aaron wins at the blue points and loses at the red points.
 He chooses $a = 0$ at the lighter shades of blue and $a = \sqrt{2er - e^2}$ otherwise.

 <a href="url"><img src="https://raw.githubusercontent.com/chands10/PuzzleSolver/main/april2024_theta_0_prob.gif" align="left" height=50% width=50% ></a>
 <a href="url"><img src="https://raw.githubusercontent.com/chands10/PuzzleSolver/main/april2024_theta_rand_prob.gif" align="left" height=50% width=50% ></a>